Let’s Talk About Common Sense For A Moment

 All new behaviors that you want to see more of should be taught using positive reinforcement.

 Starting in at home, in your super boring training area, put the dog on leash.
-Then start walking and suddenly stop.
-If the dog stops, mark and reward the behavior.

 Do all of this in silence.